Brand at a Glance

 A condensed version of the Ontario Association of Cardiologists brand and vision

 The Ontario Association of Cardiologists is a voluntary professional organization representing Ontario cardiologists.
-Our board and members work each day with the provincial government, the Ontario Medical Association and the Ministry of Health and Long-Term Care to advocate for the specialty of Cardiology, to maintain and improve the quality of cardiac care in Ontario
+We work with the provincial government, the Ontario Medical Association and other public agencies and professional bodies that make funding and public policy decisions affecting the delivery of vital cardiac care services across the province.

 Why We Exist

-The OAC exists independently of OMA to ensure the voice of cardiology is heard loud and clear regarding issues that affect the care of cardiac patients in Ontario.
-While all cardiologists in Ontario are required to be members of the Ontario Medical Association, the OMA does not provide its Section on Cardiology with the financial resources or the infrastructure to allow it to act as an effective advocate for the specialty of Cardiology.
-The OAC fills this gap, and without its ongoing advocacy program the continued high standard of cardiac care in Ontario is at risk.
-The OAC is working hard within the OMA to resolve our differences.
-Unfortunately our efforts to date have not been very successful, but we remain committed to resolving these issues in a proactive manner.
+The OAC exists independently of the OMA to ensure the voice of cardiology is heard loud and clear regarding issues that affect cardiac patient care in Ontario.
+While all cardiologists in Ontario are required to be members of the OMA, the OMA does not provide its Section on Cardiology with the resources or infrastructure necessary to allow it to act as an effective advocate for the specialty of Cardiology.
+The OAC fills this gap.
+Without its ongoing advocacy program, the high standard of cardiac care in Ontario is at risk.

 The acronyms and overlapping responsibilities of the various groups involved can be confusing.
 Please see our Definitions page.